websanco/liferay-learn/docs/dxp/7.x/en/getting-started/navigating-dxp.md

 ### Commerce Menu

-Beginning in Portal 7.3, Liferay Commerce 3.0 is now bundled with Liferay Portal 7.3 CE GA6 and Liferay DXP 7.3 GA1.
-The Community Edition bundle requires no additional Commerce-specific installation steps and can be used immediately on startup.
-Liferay Commerce Enterprise 3.0 is bundled with Liferay DXP 7.3 DXP GA1 and requires a Liferay Commerce subscription.
+Beginning in Liferay 7.3 CE GA6 and Liferay DXP 7.3 GA1, Liferay Commerce 3.0 is now bundled with Liferay Portal 7.3 CE GA6 and Liferay DXP 7.3 GA1.

 ![The Commerce Menu contains all store functions.](./navigating-dxp/images/03.png)

-To learn more about Liferay Commerce, see [Introduction to Liferay Commerce](https://learn.liferay.com/commerce/2.x/en/starting-a-store/introduction-to-liferay-commerce.html).

 Here are some functions that can be managed from the _Commerce_ menu: